Keksuccino/LLM-Stuff/Codex_Global_AGENTS.md

 - Keep Mixin classes lightweight.
 - You can't nest classes or interfaces in Mixin classes.
 You need to place them outside Mixin classes.
 - You can't place non-Mixin classes/interfaces in packages declared as "Mixin packages".
 You need to place them outside these packages.
+- Always check all methods and fields you reference/target in Mixin classes, to get their type, name, and method signature right.